Hydraulic lime: Types

 There are two basic types of hydraulic limes:

 Natural hydraulic lime (NHL)

-Natural hydraulic lime (NHL) is produced by heating (calcining) limestone that naturally contains clay and other impurities: no materials may be added to create the hydraulicity.
+Natural hydraulic lime (NHL) is produced by heating (calcining) limestone that naturally contains clay and other impurities: no materials need to be added to create the hydraulicity.
 In the United States NHL may be called 'hydrated hydraulic lime' (HHL) per ASTM C-141 Standard Specification for Hydrated Hydraulic Lime for Structural Purposes.

 Artificial hydraulic lime (AHL)

 Artificial hydraulic lime (AHL) or artificial lime (AL) becomes hydraulic when hydraulic and/or pozzolan materials are added either before or after burning in a lime kiln.
 Artificial limes are more specifically identified as 'hydraulic lime' (HL), as defined European Norm 459 (EN-459), "Consists of lime and other materials such as Portland cement, blast furnace slag, fly ash, limestone filler and other suitable materials."; 'formulated lime' (FL) (EN-459) consists of "...mainly of hydrated lime and or NHL with added hydraulic and/or pozzolanic material.
 It is identical to HL but its composition must be declared on the CE marking.".
 'Pozzolanic hydraulic lime' (PHL) (ASTM C-1707) is "very similar to HL or FL.
 Consists mainly of hydrated lime with one or more pozzolans with possible inclusion of inert filler.
 When Portland cement, even traces, is present (can be up to 20% of binder weight), it has to be labeled as 'PHLc'."